Lance-Easley/Uhmong-Us/Ideas.md

 - Remove Spoiled Food

 ## Gameplay
-- Only crewmates have keycard to go through main door, but imposters can open doors as well as close them from .
+- Only crewmates have keycard to go through main door, but imposters can open doors as well as close them from Sabotage menu.
 - Imposters can move bodies, but walk speed is halved while moving
 - Imposters can self kill